collective/collective.excelimportexport/README.rst

   the directory specified in the section configuration.
 The writer blueprint will write items to the spreadsheet specified in the section configuration for each item.

-Browser views : TODO
-  One browser view provides a form for uploading a spreadsheet from which to import content.
-Other views support exporting content to a spread sheet from a single folder, the content listed in a collection, or the content listed in a search.

 .. _`CMF`: http://old.zope.org/Products/CMF/index.html/